DmitryOlshansky/no-bullshit-elastic/FAQ.md

 More to the point - so-called full-text search is nothing but:

 An inverted index - a datastructure or rather an appraoch to build an index "in reverse", from content to ids of documents, that are usualy the keys in say RDBMS.

+### Goals of this workshop series?

+1. I want to shame bad stuff and make at least half of you "experts" on full-text search.
+As if there is somthing special about it to begin with, really.
+It is SIMPLE, Google search is complex, but sensible full-text search is not.

+2. More exploration, moar exploitation(!) and above of all it *must be fun*.

+3. Real data - log filles.
+I think we can also get a bunch of MP3s (~10k is more then enough) and start searching over that with playback if you'd like...
+Make your own Yandex Music / Apple Music in 1.5h :)

+4. I want more real examples, real fedback and real you.
+Show that you can think and have imagination for use cases of full-text search.
+I'm challenging you.

+5. I'd like to stay simple and we'll have only as much code as we absolutely need.
+And sorry, no Scala or Monads.
+I don't need that ugly shit to show you the power of ElasticSearch.
+Particularly because I want us to be equal, including devops and other non-Scala people.

+6. Again to *deliver a god damn point* - *ElasticSearch is a server, and no(!)
+Java and transport client is not(!) really faster*.
+Yes, I know it's *binary*, but no - it is not any faster in practice and awkward bitch to deal with.
+Again - there is nothing of value in using only Java/JVM language with ElasticSearch.
+Even fucking shellscript with curl can use it very well.

+7. Make sure I say at least once, that *scripts in ElasticSearch are good but it's like transactions* - *you don't need them, untill you actually do*.